Importance of Reconstruction

 The right to inspect and take copies of documents, whether proprietary or simply as an incident of the agency relationship, extends to emails on the agent’s computer and the right to inspect the computer and take copies: Fairstar Heavy Transport NV v Adkins & Another EWCA Civ 886 @ paras 46-56.

 A Liquidator is under a duty to take control of a company’s property and property to which the company appears to be entitled: Section 144 of the Insolvency Act 1986.
 Property is widely defined and includes books, records and documents.
 Liquidators are under a duty to investigate the company’s affairs and the conduct of those who have previously held office such as Directors and are given wide powers to do so (Re Arrows limited 2 AC 75 @101C-101H.
+This will also likely entail reconstruction of the records.

 Section 234 of the Insolvency Act 1986 provides: